at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

                 visited.append(vnode)
     return
 ```
 This method can be computationally intensive for large graphs.
+Partitioning the graph can help, but will also require ssome clever post-processing tricks.
 Do let me know if you have suggestions!

 <img src="{{site.baseurl | prepend: site.url}}assets/Graph/27197181_MotionElements_awkward-dumbfounded-hd.gif"  width="64" height="32" alt="zigzag" />
 <video autoplay muted loop>
   <source src="https://github.com/at3e/at3e.github.io/tree/main/assets/Graph/27197181_MotionElements_awkward-dumbfounded-hd.mp4" type="video/mp4">
   <p>Your browser does not support the video element.</p>
 </video>